paintparty/fireworks/integrations/vscode/extension/README.md

 ## How it works

 ### No REPL necessary
 You do not need to have a REPL connected to your editor for Live Code to work, as it uses `test-refresh` in `:debug` mode under the hood to reload namespaces based one what changed (no tests are run).
-If you want to also run tests will debugging, you can set `:debug` to false in your projects `.test-refresh.edn`.
+If you want to also run tests will debugging, you can set `:debug` to false in your project's `.test-refresh.edn`.

 ### REPL Friendly
 Conversely, the fireworks macros will produce inline results in the scenario where you are ***not*** running the `test-refresh` based Live Code flow, but you ***do*** have a REPL connected and are evaling the file or forms with `?` in them.
 In order for this scenario to work, you must have a `.fireworks` dir setup at the root of your project, and a valid profile with the deps that Live Code needs.
-You can set this up by running `Fireworks: Live Code (Preflight)`.
+You can set this up by running `Fireworks: Live Code (Start)`.
 This will add the missing pieces to your project (gated on your confirmation).
+You can then kill the process that it starts in the terminal by running `Fireworks: Live Code (Stop)`.
 And then when you do `Calva: Load/Evaluate Current File and its Requirements`, all the inline results for wrapped `?` forms should be refreshed.

 <!-- <br>